psychemedia/storytelling-notes/hand-of-glory.md

 So what might have been the reason for such a theft?

-## The Magical Properties of the Hand of Hanged Man
+## The Magical Properties of the Hand of a Hanged Man

 The hand of glory is a fantastic device that can be used by thieves to keep people asleep as they go about their nefarious business.
 How a hand of glory is made also contains a tale.
 A typical telling of the hand of glory story is as follows: